Tailsxz/HairSalonMockup/README.md

 ### Optimizations
 All image optimizations done.
 Planning to implement booking in some form in the future.
 Need to copywrite and replace lorem, as well as think of a new name.
+Another optimization would be keyboard accessibility for the testimonials carousel as well as the gallery images.

 ### Knowledge gained from this project
 Learned how to draw inspiration from other designs.
 Also learned what the structure of an HTML document should look like for a standard business website.